 Lake Malawi forms 20% of the country and is a constant source of beauty

-Lunch with the building crew was one of the great pleasure of working on a building site
+Lunch with the building crew was one of the great pleasure of working on a building site.

-School kids line up each morning and this day they were planting donated trees so each held their own tree
+School kids line up each morning and this day they were planting donated trees so each held their own tree.

-The colourful birds and plants are stunning
+The colourful birds and plants are stunning.

-Sandy beaches offer the chance to relax and enjoy the lake waters
+Sandy beaches offer the chance to relax and enjoy the lake waters.

-And finally, me busy laying bricks to build up the school’s foundations with Gertrude – women at work!
+And finally, here’s me busy laying bricks to build up the school’s foundations with Gertrude – women at work!

 The school is being finished without me as I had to come home but it was a wonderful experience and I hope to they will be sending me photos of these new rooms full of busy students, learning and enjoying themselves.